Home | List of Talks | About | Search

 July 1, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi completely explains the Twelve Links of Dependent Origination… probably, but the audio is lost.
-However, there is substantial coverage of the topic in the following talks in this series.
-Still, we would really like to retrieve this talk someday.
+Katagiri Roshi completely explains the The Twelve-Linked Chain of Causation… presumably, but the audio is lost.
+However, there is substantial review of the topic in the talks following this one.

 Karma: Where Karma Originates